timothysparg/Vagrant-IE-11-system/README.md

 ### Vagrant IE 11 system

-A Window system with Chrome, Firefox, Edge (legacy) and IE11 installed on it.
+A Window system with Chrome, Firefox, Edge (legacy) and IE11 installed on it

+Tested on mac, but _should_ work on linux without changes.
+No idea about windows.

 On boot this machine auto logins in and starts a selenium server running on port 4444.